 Finally, to avoid getting caught out, it may make sense to serve any termination notices straight away so that your ability to change advisor or supplier is not unfairly restricted sometime in the future.

 Vervantis is a leading supplier of outsourced, on-demand energy & sustainability expertise.

-It is in no way an exhaustive list, but as an industry leader, Vervantis confirms it abides by the principles contained in this guide and if there are other areas which organizations feel should be included, we would be happy to consider them as well.
+It is in no way an exhaustive list, but as an industry leader, Vervantis confirms it abides by the principles contained in this guide.
+If there are other areas that organizations feel should be included, we would be happy to consider them as well.

 The cheapest unit of energy is the one you don’t use.
 Vervantis engineers are ASHRAE, N.E.S.I and LEED certified and expert in uncovering behavioral and operational inefficiencies.
 Most level one and two audits uncover 10% in energy savings with half of these requiring no capital and the rest under 2-year payback with deeper audits uncovering in excess of 30% savings.

 Distributed generation takes many forms, so creating a framework which can address corporate, social and economic stakeholders is key.
 The available technologies, demand profiles, and your location play a big part in building the business case.
 Having this analysis completed by an unbiased independent specialist is just the start.

 Electricity and Natural Gas are commodities that change in value constantly.
 To understand the best sourcing options, it helps having specialist knowledge matching business requirement to risk appetite precisely.
 Contracts are sourced in every competitive market and regulated utility rates are checked in the rest.
 Proprietary risk management solution SourceRisk™ delivers tailored purchasing strategies to larger consumers, valuing price risk daily and transacting flexibly (fixing & unfixing) in a unique supply agreement.